-- Difficulty chewing.
 Problems with chewing is a common sign of TMD.
 It does not have to be consistent and actually may be intermittent, happening here and there.
 You may be chewing perfectly fine when all of a sudden you begin to feel pain and discomfort.
 This may cause you to have to stop chewing certain tough foods and resort to only eating soft foods until the pain subsides.

-- Pulsating pain.
 This is often the very first symptom of TMD.
 It is a pulsating pain that spreads through your face and jaw and may range from mild to very severe, depending on how badly your joint is damaged.
 Some people describe the pain as wrapping up towards the head and leading to intense pulsating headaches.
 Others say it goes across their jawline.
 If you have pain in your jawline, it is likely you have TMD, as this is often one of the first and most obvious symptoms.

-- Problems with your teeth.
 Another sign of TMD is whether your teeth fit together properly.
 Some feel this disorder causes their teeth to not fit as they should when the mouth is closed.
 It may be very subtle, but still there.
 If your jaw is damaged, it can be the cause of your teeth being offset, leading to problems closing your mouth without an awkward feeling.

-- Tenderness.
 Most times the signs of TMD are not pronounced unless you are dealing with a particularly painful attack.
 Sometimes the symptoms are as simple as having tenderness in the area of the jaw.
 Tenderness can be a precursor to a much worse symptom or it can simply signal the disorder.
 Pay close attention to your body, and be alert to any odd sensations you may have, particularly around your face.

-- Lockjaw.
 This is one of the most frightening signs of TMD.
 It can cause some to panic and think a much bigger issue is at play, but it is often just a telltale sign of the condition.
 Your jaw can get stuck in either an opened mouth or closed mouth position.
 But don’t let it scare you.
 Your jaw muscles will begin to ease up with time.
 If this occurs, it is a good time to seek help with this disorder.

 Knowing the signs and symptoms of TMD can help you manage it better.

-The TMJ combines a hinge action with a sliding motion to help the jaw do what it is designed to do.
+The TMJ combines a hinge action with a sliding motion to help the jaw do what it must to do.
 When the parts of the bones interact, they move smoothly due to the joint being covered with cartilage and separated by a disc that absorbs shocks.
 If TMD occurs, the following may have occurred: